granito-source/terraform-hcloud-rke2/README.md

 ### Rebuilding a Node

-You can rebuild any individual node in the cluster be that an agent or a master node (see special procedure for `master[0]` below).
+You can rebuild any individual node in the cluster be that an agent or a master node.
 A new node is created first and then the existing node is destroyed.
+Rebuilding all nodes one by one effectively upgrades the cluster, ensuring the latest Linux image and the RKE2 version is used for the nodes.

 The procedure follows.

 1. Obtain the information about nodes in the cluster and find the